 With Buddy you can avoid most of these steps by doing a simple push to Git! :)

 We now know the basics of Kubernetes deployment strategy.
 Let's go through some of the cases that will help you optimize your delivery even better.

 kubectl set image, this is for you!

 Add a new pipeline, set the trigger mode to On every push, and select the branch that will trigger the pipeline

 Add the Build Docker image action.
-There you select the Dockerfile path, Docker repository, and the name of the image that you want to push.
+Switch the Tab to Options and select Docker Hub from the dropdown under Docker registry.
+Choose the Dockerfile path, Docker repository, and the name of the image that you want to push.

 Depending on your scenario, add Set K8s Image or Apply K8s Deployment action

 Select which container should be replaced and which image you want to use.
 Make sure to enter the name and tag of the image from step #2 above.